Chemical Safety Manual

 The Health and Safety Officer of the Department of Health and Safety is the only person delegated by the Chancellor to make exceptions to the regulations and procedures given in this manual.

-The University Department of Health and Safety is located in the Health and Safety Building.
+The University Department of Laboratory Services is located in the Health and Safety Building.
 The following is a list of Personnel and their areas of responsibility in this office.

 4. Right to Know